 “This is a biblically informed and extremely relevant book for pastors and sheep alike.
 Michael Lawrence hits the nail on the head when it comes to the conversion experience.
 Being born again is not the result of a superficial, emotional, and man-motivated prayer.
 This is a call to re-examine the Scriptures to see that conversion is a divine work from beginning to end, which should be externally evident by the way true disciples live in love-motivated obedience to Christ; by the interest they show in belonging to a local body of believers to whom they are accountable; and by the way they live the gospel in holiness and practice evangelism.
 Conversion requires repentance, and repentance requires a work of the Holy Spirit.
 I am delighted to see this book published at this time.”

-Miguel Núñez, Senior Pastor, International Baptist Church, Santo Domingo, Dominican Republic; President and Founder, Wisdom and Integrity Ministries
+Miguel Núñez, Senior Pastor, International Baptist Church, Santo Domingo, Dominican Republic; Founding President, Wisdom & Integrity Ministries

 “In this important book Michael Lawrence outlines the biblical theology of conversion with clarity.
 The aim here is not to suggest that conversion makes people nice, because it is possible to be nice and not be converted.
 On the other hand, conversion is not a matter of mere subjectivity, for it is possible to feel converted and not be.
 Lawrence argues that conversion is an act that begins with God (regeneration) and bears fruit in men (repentance and faith).
 This overflow of God’s grace not only allows us to repent and believe, but also enables us to be inserted into the people that God created in Christ Jesus.
 In short, conversion culminates in membership in the local church.
 I heartily recommend this book.”

 Jonas Madureira, Senior Pastor, Reformed Baptist Church, São Paulo, Brazil